Some old tower (internim gallery).

 An extra room has been built beneath the single escalator visible.

 No people are visible except one and a half coffee shop patreons, blocked by the escalator room.
 I never before stopped to find out whether that thing under the stairs was original.
 While it has the same wall texture the floor tiles don't run up against it's bottom edge the same way as everywhere else.
 Also it faces away from the fast food place one photo down.
-Prevented me replicating two photos.
+Prevented me replicating at least one photo.

 Then: Shot of people going up the escalator in the previous image (five at once).
 The backdrop of the stage mentioned